ataff/MECH105-Algorithms/Basic_MATLAB_Coding/Matrices/README.md

-# This Folder Conatins a MATLAB Script with Matrices
+# This Folder Conatins a MATLAB Script with a nxm Matrix